AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/store-images-not-displayed-after-deployment.md

 ---
+description: This article provides a solution for when images are not being displayed correctly after deployment.
+labels: 2.2.x,2.3.x,Magento Commerce Cloud,SSH,cache,how to,images not displayed,Adobe Commerce,cloud infrastructure
 title: Store images not displayed after deployment
-labels: 2.2.x,2.3.x,Magento Commerce Cloud,SSH,cache,how to,images not displayed,Adobe Commerce,cloud infrastructure
 ---

+# Store images not displayed after deployment

 This article provides a solution for when images are not being displayed correctly after deployment.